MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementaiton of a Hash Table
 ----

-I plan on implementing the hash table as part of my Zeitgeist project, and may end up doing the Hashing Lab as well.
-I am working on it tonight, sometime this weekend, and next weekend as well.
-More information can be found in my Zeitgiest repository.
+An implementation of a Hash Table can be seen in my Zeitgeist project, as well as a hashing function that I think works very effectively.
+It shows that I am able to not only create hash functions that work somewhat well, but can also implement them in a data structure.

 * https://github.com/MiamiOH_CSE274/Zeitgeist/tree/emrickgj